New images in the age of Augustus.

 The reign of Augustus marked a turning point in Roman history.
 As Rome’s first emperor (27 BCE to AD 14), he not only possessed immense power but also implemented novel communication strategies.
 With the exhibition New Images in the Age of Augustus: Power and Media in Ancient Rome, the Bucerius Kunst Forum is spotlighting a central chapter in the visual culture of antiquity: the veritable boom in imagery under Augustus, Rome’s first emperor.

-The first Augustus exhibition in Germany in 34 years presents the images and monuments of this period with just over 200 objects, including statues, portrait busts, reliefs, wall paintings, coins and ceramics, lent by the Louvre in Paris, the Uffizi Gallery in Florence, the Capitoline and Vatican Museums in Rome, the National Archaeological Museum of Naples, and other major European museums and collections.
+The first Augustus exhibition in Germany in 34 years presents the images and monuments of this period with 220 objects, including statues, portrait busts, reliefs, wall paintings, coins and ceramics, lent by the Louvre in Paris, the Uffizi Gallery in Florence, the Capitoline and Vatican Museums in Rome, the National Archaeological Museum of Naples, and other major European museums and collections.

 The autocratic rule of Augustus and the accompanying transition from the republic to the imperial era represents a drastic break in Roman history.
 In the process, images played an unexpected role.
 A new desire for the image led to a new approach to media and changed the style in the various genres such as wall painting, sculpture, architecture or everyday objects.
 New clients were part of this upsurge – not only elites but society at large could participate in both commissioning and appreciating works of art – which ensured an unprecedented wealth of images in all places.
 A veritable copyist industry made large-scale use of newly developed marble quarries.

 The exhibition illustrates the new approach to imagery during the Augustan Age in five chapters: Portraits of the Emperor and Empress; New narratives and memorable images; The new cityscape; New and old cult representations and Domestic imagery between tradition and innovation.